bird-house/pyramid-phoenix/docs/source/user_guide.rst

 When the job has finished you can see the results by pressing ``View``.
 The input files can be seen on the ``Resources`` tab.
 Also use ``View`` to open the file list.

+The list shows the
+status and progress of your jobs.
+When a job has finished with success you can see the results by using the ``Show`` button.
+In case of the ``Logon`` process you should have as output a link to your X509 proxy certificate.
+You can open the link by pressing ``View``.

 Wizard